 Any Program Administrator-initiated proposed budget shift of twenty percent (20%) or larger shall be brought to the SAG as well as reported to the Commission, in the quarterly reports.
 To the extent practicable to Program Administrators, these Program changes and/or budget shifts shall be presented to SAG before implementation.
 Such changes and/or budget shifts could include reallocation of funds within existing Programs and discontinuing or adding new Programs.
 Program Administrators are encouraged to bring Program design or budget shift proposals to SAG prior to implementation, notwithstanding the twenty percent (20%) baseline threshold.

 6.2 Adjustable Savings Goals

-Program Administrator and/or IPA annual energy savings goals will be adjusted to align them with changes to IL-TRM values.
+Gas utility annual energy savings goals will be adjusted to align them with changes to ILTRM values.